 That’s because, Hume said, they got this wrong: that there’s such a thing as perfect human knowledge or understanding, or even that there is any mind at all that exists that knows all there is to know about everything.
-The honest thinker is the one that understands that a mind is a limited, fallible thing, and that the one way to know the most we can know is carefully observe the world, then only accept those ideas as true which observation can support.
+The honest thinker is the one that understands that a mind is a limited, fallible thing, and that the one way to know the most we can know is to carefully observe the world then only accept those ideas as true which observation can support.
 ‘The wise man…proportions his belief to the evidence.’
 That’s another thing they got wrong: they tried to go so far with their logic, that the evidence they founded it on was so far removed, or so slight, I’d liken it to building a pyramid of elephants on a ball in a cartoon circus.
 Better to have a pretty solid foundation before you try such a thing.

 Hume’s ‘New Scene of Thought’ helped make philosophy a reinvigorated, attractive scene for the curious and the thoughtful.
 Philosophy, at the time, referred to all areas of study whose project was to discover and understand as much as could be known about the universe.